 As in previous years, your child may choose a minimum of three components of a healthy and balanced plate for their lunch, but are encouraged to choose all five components.
 The National School Lunch Program used to be based on the National Pyramid Standard.
 However, it is now based on the MyPlate.gov program.
 With this program there are a total of five components for a healthy and balanced plate: Fruits, Vegetables, Grain, Protein, and Dairy.
 We would like to encourage participation in choosing all five components of the MyPlate.gov program.
 We are planning to offer special games or activities to make learning the different food group varieties in the MyPlate.gov Program fun for your child.
 For those attending Ruth Murdoch Elementary, your child may notice that we have color-coded all of the menu items based on the food group that they are in.
 This is to help your child easily identify what food items are in specific food groups, and to encourage them to get as many food group colors on their plate as possible.

-If you like to plan your child's lunches for the month, please check this monthly updated School Lunch Menu for April
+If you like to plan your child's lunches for the month, please check this monthly updated School Lunch Menu

 We offer hot food items daily.
 This includes the option of rice and beans in addition to the regularly provided hot meal.
 Juices are only an a la carte option and there is no salad bar supplied.

 LUNCH IS SERVED DAILY AT 11:20 A.M + 1:00 P.M.

 We offer hot food items daily.
 There is also a daily option of a salad bar in a addition to the hot items.
 Students may also purchase a la carte options such as an extra entree of peanut butter and jelly, juices, water, Sunchips, and granola bars in addition to their meal.